-IUMI and the marine insurance community are closely monitoring the situation in the Middle East and, in particular, the safety and free passage of shipping in the Persian Gulf and Red Sea.
+IUMI and the marine insurance community continue to monitor the situation in the Middle East and, in particular, the safety of shipping in the Persian Gulf and Red Sea.
 As with all shipping interests, the safety of seafarers will be a priority for owners.

 It should be noted that IUMI members (in the main) provide property insurance (hull, machinery and cargo) whereas liability insurance is usually covered by Protection & Indemnity Clubs, many of whom operate under the umbrella of the International Group of P&I Clubs.